Through training and partnership, our goal is to promote the ability of Malagasy people to wisely manage their country’s environmental resources.

-Fuel efficient cook-stoves reduce dependence on forest resources
+Fuel efficient cook-stoves

 Meals in Madagascar’s poorer communities are cooked over a traditional “three-stone” fire using charcoal produced from forest resources.
-As population rises, so does the demand for charcoal for cooking food putting an increasing strain on dwindling forest cover.
+As population rises, so does the demand for charcoal for cooking food, putting an increasing strain on dwindling forest cover.
 These open fires also contribute to respiratory health, especially among women and children working and cooking over the flames.